Mike Shildt: San Diego Padres

 After leaving the Cardinals, Shildt worked for MLB as a consultant.
 On January 26, 2022, Shildt was hired by the San Diego Padres to serve in a player development role.
 He began the 2022 season as the Padres' interim third base coach after Matt Williams had hip surgery during spring training.

 On November 21, 2023, Shildt was named manager of the Padres after former manager Bob Melvin was hired by the San Francisco Giants.
 On November 6, 2024, Shildt and the Padres agreed to a two–year contract extension that runs through the 2027 season.
 On October 13, 2025, Shildt announced his retirement from the Padres, two years prior to the end of his contract.
 He finished 183–141 with San Diego with a 5–5 record in the playoffs.
 He was the first manager in the franchise's history to lead the team to consecutive 90-win seasons.

+Baltimore Orioles

+On November 26, 2025, the Baltimore Orioles hired Shildt to serve as their new coordinator of instruction in the upper levels of their minor league system.